 The Dean of Students

 The Dean of Students is the chief student advocate and is responsible for the overall success and wellbeing of our students.
-To accomplish this, the Dean collaborates with other departments including Counseling Services; Diversity, Equity, and Inclusion; Office of the Registrar; Financial Aid; Student Accounts; Admissions; Blended Learning; Academic Excellence; and Career and Professional Development.
+To accomplish this, the Dean collaborates with other departments including Counseling Services; Culture and Inclusion; the Registrar; Financial Aid; Student Accounts; Admissions; Academic Affairs; Academic Excellence; and Career and Professional Development.
 The Dean also collaborates with faculty before and after issues arise concerning students’ academic and emotional well-being.

 The Office